 2. What's one thing you've never done that you'd like to try?

 Your list may include sexual experiences you've had and want to have again, or things you haven't yet tried.
-Some ideas to get your bucket list started include anal play, a threesome, dirty talk, experimenting with sex toys, mutual masturbation and taking nudes.
+Some ideas to get your bucket list started include anal play, dirty talk, experimenting with sex toys, mutual masturbation and taking nude photos.

 If your significant other shares something you aren't comfortable with—now or ever—remember that you can say no while still being respectful of their opening up to you.
 Sexual intimacy is just as much about respecting boundaries as it is about good foreplay and steamy sex.

 5. Would you like to go sex toy shopping with me?

 Whether you're sex toy shopping online or in person, try exploring vibrators and sex aids and accessories together.
 "It may be hard to pull new things to try out of your imagination, but seeing things in person like a sleek vibe or padded handcuffs may be the perfect inspiration," says Zar.

 Deepen both your emotional and sexual connection with these expert-approved sex questions for enhancing intimacy.